 Why You Are Off the Island

 It is the combination of “Comfort” and “Connect” that spurs disaster survivors to remain close to their “tribe.”
-The combined needs, if not met, causes these “tribes” to remain together as an imperative, even to the point of refusing evacuation if their “tribe” cannot travel as a unit.
-Shultz refers to this set of combined needs as the “Function” level in his hierarchy stating that without the satisfaction of both “Comfort” and “Connect” needs, the disaster survivor is incapable of normal “Function.”
+The combined needs, if not met, causes these “tribes” to stay together as an imperative, even to the point of refusing evacuation if their “tribe” cannot travel as a unit.
+Shultz refers to this set of combined needs as the “Function” level in his Hierarchy, stating that without the satisfaction of both “Comfort” and “Connect” needs, the disaster survivor is incapable of normal “Function.”

 Finally, Shultz concluded that with the first four actions completed, one was ready to “Advise” (gather information and make decisions on how to obtain higher order needs) and “Activate” (act on those decisions).
-Shultz states “Advise” and “Activate” are the needs that must be satisfied for a disaster survivor to resume taking independent, autonomous “Action” and thus assume their role as an employee, thus Shultz named this highest level of his hierarchy “Action.”
+Shultz states “Advise” and “Activate” are the needs that must be satisfied for a disaster survivor to resume taking independent, autonomous “Action” and thus assume their role as an employee; thus Shultz named this highest level of his hierarchy “Action.”

-Recent disaster response and recovery experience in the field of disaster behavioral health has found that a disaster survivor must perform Shultz’s six actions within each of Maslow’s seven orders of needs.
+Recent disaster response and recovery experience in disaster behavioral health has found that a disaster survivor must perform Shultz’s six actions within each of Maslow’s seven orders of needs.
 Field observations show that disaster survivors must Safeguard, Sustain, Comfort, Connect, Advise and Activate at Maslow’s Physiological level before they can begin taking the same actions at Maslow’s Safety level.
 Similarly, the disaster survivor must Safeguard, Sustain, Comfort, Connect, Advise and Activate at Maslow’s Love & Belonging level before they can begin to act at Maslow’s External Self Esteem level.
-Ultimately, as both Maslow and Shultz predicted, the disaster survivor must Safeguard, Sustain, Comfort, Connect, Advise and Activate at Maslow’s External Self Esteem level before they will report to work.
+Ultimately, as both Maslow and Shultz predicted, the disaster survivor must Safeguard, Sustain, Comfort, Connect, Advise and Activate at Maslow’s External Self Esteem level before they report to work.